Why Study Mathematics?

 James Chadic ’14

-Mathematics major James Chadic is a mathematics instructor at Asnuntuck Community College.
+Mathematics major James Chadic is an assistant professor of mathematics at Asnuntuck Community College.
 “I learned from the best.
 I incorporate the humor and the teaching styles of the professors I had at Eastern.
 To be a good teacher, it’s not just knowledge that does the job.
 There’s compassion, there’s love, there’s admiration.
 It’s not just math skills.”